Trovemaster/Duo/docs/source/functions.rst

     A            0.8
     A0           2.9999e4
     RREF        -1
-    COMPON       1
+    COMPONENT    1
     end

 Here, the keyword ``type`` has an additional parameter of the number of states to couple:
 ::

     type  coupled-pec 3

 ``sub-types`` lists the 1D functions for each element, ``Nparameters`` gives the number of parameters in each object.
 The last value in the ``values`` section is to indicate the state component to output, 1,2 or 3 in this case.

 The order of the objects is important.
 The N diagonal diabatic elements are listed first, followed by the non-diagonal elements in the following order:
 :math:`V_{1,2}`, :math:`V_{1,3}`, ... :math:`V_{1,N}`, :math:`V_{2,3}`, ... :math:`V_{2,N}` ..., :math:`V_{N-1,N}`.
 In the code (funcitons.f90), this is implemented as follows
 ::

     ! diagonal part
     i = 0
     do i1 =1,Ndim
        i = i + 1
        N = Nparameters(i)